Best laptop for writers, journalists, bloggers, and more in 2024 – our favorite choices

 Chrome OS, Google’s Chrome browser-based OS, primarily operates alongside an internet connection and is an excellent option for those already invested in the Google ecosystem (Google Docs, Gmail, etc.) and have a constant Wi-Fi signal they can rely on.
 They generally sell for much cheaper than their Mac and Windows counterparts.

-FAQ: What should I look for in a laptop for writing?
+Do I need a high-end laptop for writing?